A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer

 where $\mE_u$ is the input matrix computed from~\Cref{eqn:input_embedding}, $h$ is a tunable hyper-parameter indicating the number of attention heads, $\mW_i^Q, \mW_i^K, \mW_i^V \in \mathbb{R}^{d \times d/h}$ are the learnable weight matrices, and $\mathbf{W}^O \in \mathbb{R}^{d \times d}$ is also a learnable weight matrix.
 Attn is the attention function and is formally defined as:

 The scale factor $\sqrt{d/h}$ is used to avoid large values of the inner product, which can lead to numerical instability.

-\textbf{Causality}: In sequential recommendation, the prediction of the $s+1$ item that a user will interact with should only depend on the first $s$ items that the user has interacted with in the past.
-However, the $s$-th output of the multi-head self-attention layer contains all the input information.
+\textbf{Causality}: In sequential recommendation, the prediction of the $L+1$ item should only depend on the first $L$ items that the user has interacted with in the past.
+However, the $L$-th output of the multi-head self-attention layer contains all the input information.
 Therefore, as in \cite{li2020time,kang2018self}, we do not let the model attend to the future items by forbidding links between $Q_i$ and $K_j$ ($j > i$) in the attention function.

-\textbf{Point-Wise Feed-Forward Network}: While the multi-head self-attention mechanism can capture the dependencies between items in a sequence and incorporate all previous items' information, it is still inherently a linear model.
-Therefore, to add nonlinearity and interactions between different embedding dimensions, we follow previous works in sequential recommendation \cite{sun2019bert4rec,kang2018self,li2020time} and apply the same point-wise feed-forward network to the output of each multi-head self-attention layer.
+\textbf{Point-Wise Feed-Forward Network}: To add nonlinearity and interactions between different embedding dimensions, we follow previous works in sequential recommendation \cite{sun2019bert4rec,kang2018self,li2020time} and apply the same point-wise feed-forward network to the output of each multi-head self-attention layer.
 Formally, suppose the output of the multi-head self-attention layer is $\textbf{z}_u$, the point-wise feed-forward network is defined as:

 where $\mW_1 \in \mathbb{R}^{d \times d}$ and $\mW_2 \in \mathbb{R}^{d \times d}$ are learnable weight matrices, and $\mathbf{b}_1 \in \mathbb{R}^{d}$ and $\mathbf{b}_2 \in \mathbb{R}^{d}$ are learnable bias vectors.